KalemJH/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge writes a sum between environment variables and a given value 9-divide_and_rule divides the amount of variables.
 10-love_exponent_breath displays the result of breath being multiplied to the power of love.
+11-binary_to_decimal converts two different base numbers from binary to decimal.